bramdanneels/IntroOmicsPract/Practicals/06_Metagenomics.md

 kreport2krona.py -r Sea.kraken.report -o Sea.krona
 ktImportText Sea.krona -o Sea.krona.html
 ```
-> `kreport2krona.py` will conver the kraken output to an output that Kronatools can read
+> `kreport2krona.py` will convert the kraken output to an output that Kronatools can read.
-> `ktImportText` will transform the modified output to a krona plot
+> `ktImportText` will transform the modified output to a krona plot.

-Now download and look at the generated .html files.
+Now download and look at the generated `.html` files.
 You will probably see that most of the plot is unclassified reads.
-This is because we are only classifying using a 16S database.
+This is because we are only classifying the reads using a 16S database.
 16S is only one of the many genes in bacteria so if we sequence all the DNA from a sample, only few reads will be part of the 16S.

-Try double clicking on the "Bacteria" section, in the bottom right corner
+Try double clicking on the "Bacteria" section, in the bottom right corner.
+This will only show the reads classified as bacterial, and give the taxonmic distribution inside that part.

 <details>
 <summary>What is the most abundant group in each sample?</summary>

-_Plant: Actinobacteriota-Streptomyces_
+- _Plant: Actinobacteriota-Streptomyces_

-_Stool: Actinobacteriota-Bifidobacterium_
+- _Stool: Actinobacteriota-Bifidobacterium_

-_Sea: Proteobacteria-Klebsiella_
+- _Sea: Proteobacteria-Klebsiella_

 </details>

-Look a bit at the different report.
+Look a bit at the different reports.
 You can "zoom in" on certain slices by double clicking, and return to levels above using the circles in the top right.

-In a real analysis, you would not perform this analysis on a database of 16S sequences, but on a database containing full genomes.
+In a real example, you would not perform this analysis on a database of 16S sequences but on a database containing full genomes.
-However, as these databases can easily take up >100 Gb it is not possible to perform these as part of the practical.
+Kraken2 has such a database, but it takes up >100Gb of space which is too much for this tutorial.
-However, in your data folder we have provided you with the results of the Kraken output on a larger database containing full genome sequences.
+However, in your data folder we have provided you with the results of the Kraken2 output this larger database containing full genome sequences.
-Take a look at the `Plant.full.krona.html`, `Stool.full.krona.html`, and `Sea.full.krona.html` files.
+Download and take a look at the `Plant.full.krona.html`, `Stool.full.krona.html`, and `Sea.full.krona.html` files.
+> If you don't like downloading the files from NREC to your personal computer, you can download the relevant files directly from [Zenodo]().

 <details>
 <summary>What is the most common species in each sample?</summary>